Nipatsku/heightmap-data-viz/README.md

 The goal was to simulate a sonar data visualization application, where Y coordinate represents the horizontal plane around the boat and color represents depth.

 The entire chart application is created with a single static `HTML` file, no installation or build required.

+The application is hosted using GitHub Pages and can be viewed [here](https://nipatsku.github.io/heightmap-data-viz/)